As a seasoned web developer, I have had the opportunity to work with numerous web hosting providers throughout my career.

 The average results from each tool are below.
 As you’ll observe, they’re below optimal and quite disappointing for the needs of today’s websites.

-Also, truth be told, we didn’t take things one step further to implement any of the recommended speed upgrades.
+Also, we didn’t take things one step further to implement any of the recommended speed upgrades.

 Unfortunately, Hostgator just doesn’t live up to the top-notch speed performance expected today.